gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 Starting with `ux-ui5-tooling` version `1.4.7`, if the `version` property is not set in the `ui5.yaml`, then the `minUI5Version` from `manifest.json` will be used for the application preview.
 If the `version` property is set, but it is empty, then the `latest` SAPUI5 version from https://ui5.sap.com will be used for the application preview.
 For any other case the value of the `version` property will be used for the application preview.

+Starting with `ux-ui5-tooling` version `1.7.1` a check for the SAPUI5 version of the application was added, which checks if the version is availble on the SAPUI5 SDK.
+If not, then the nearest, highest patch, version is used instead.

 **Note:** all UI5 requests are routed through the proxy.
 Sometimes this can cause performance issues.
 If you don't want route the UI5 requests through the proxy, then you can set parameter `directLoad: true`.
 This will inject the UI5 url in the HTML file of the application and thus the UI5 libs will be loaded directly.

 ```